 - Reboot your computer for changes to take effect.

 Let’s Check The Access Using the New RDP Port

 - Type your remote server’s IP or hostname and new port number through the colon.
 Just like this: 192.168.0.1:3385

 - Hit Enter to connect:

 Once more: we don’t recommend to use RDP session without setting up OpenVPN or VPN.
-But changing the default port for Remote Desktop service will make a possible hack a bit more difficult as hackers attack standard ports to gain access to your PC or server.
+But changing the default port for Remote Desktop service will make a possible hack a bit more difficult as hackers use to scan/attack standard ports to gain access to your PC or server.

 And the last tip: if you are using a shortcut to access your remote desktop server, don’t forget to save its new version with the new port number (otherwise you may not be able to connect anymore).
 To create a new RDP shortcut or update existing: